Art for Cancer Wellness: Overview & Impact

 - Oncology Healthcare Workers: Clinicians and providers—including oncologists, nurses, and social workers—who work with people with cancer.

-Kits to Heart also offers free, virtual Art Hive sessions open to anyone in the Kits to Heart community.
+Kits to Heart also offers free, virtual Art Hive sessions open to anyone in our community.
 These drop-in sessions are guided by one of our art therapists, with the focus of the session on community art-making in a shared, safe space.

-Since kicking off this program with a 4-week trial program in spring 2022, Kits to Heart has served more than 130 participants from 25 U.S. states.
-By the end of 2022, we will have provided 91 free virtual workshops—that is more than 126 hours!
+Since kicking off this program with a 4-week trial program in spring 2022, Kits to Heart has served more than 180 participants with 194 free virtual workshops—that is more than 230 hours!

 Lacy Mucklow (she/her) is an art therapist who has been practicing in the Washington, DC-area since 1999, working in various sites including home-based counseling, school, IOP/PHP, and inpatient hospitalization settings.
 Aside from facilitating groups with Kits to Heart, she currently works with active duty service members in an intensive outpatient program and in private practice with all ages.
 Lacy has a BA in Psychology with a Studio Art minor from Oklahoma State University and an MA in Art Therapy from The George Washington University.
 She is currently working on her PhD in Mind-Body Medicine at Saybrook University.